orbcode/orbuculum/README.md

 also supports Manchester encoded SWO at up to 48Mbps.
 The advantage of Manch encoding is that there's no speed matching needed to use it, and it should continue to work correctly even if the target clock speed changes (e.g. when it goes into a low power mode).
-This is a good thing, and is the way we normally use SWO.
+This is a good thing, and is the way we normally use SWO for day-job.

 Configuring the Target
 ======================

 Generally speaking, you will need to configure the target device to output SWD or parallel data.
 You can either do that through program code, or through magic incantations in gdb.
-The gdb approach flexible but a bit clunky. @novakov has created the libtrace repository which includes all the code needed to configure your target directly via progam code if you prefer to set things up that way.
+The gdb approach is flexible but a bit clunky. @novakov has created the libtrace repository which includes all the code needed to configure your target directly via progam code if you prefer to set things up that way.